jacygao/jacygao.github.io/content/post/event-sourcing.md

 author: "Jacy Gao"
 ---

 Event Sourcing defines a different way to represent state of the data in a domain.
-Instead of maintaining the latest state of a single domain object in the database(CRUD), Event Sourcing promotes storing a full history of event logs which can be played sequentially to construct the current or past state of a domain object.
+Instead of maintaining the latest state of a single domain object in the database (CRUD), Event Sourcing promotes storing a full history of event logs which can be played sequentially to construct the current or past state of a domain object.

 I started working with Event Sourcing over 5 years ago.
 Many lessons were learned along the journey.
 This article talks about common pitfalls of Event Sourcing.

-# Event Sourcing is a data operation model
+# Event Sourcing is a data model

 Event Sourcing is not all about events.
 Event, in the Event Sourcing context, is the structure of data used to construct the state of a domain object.

-Therefore, in additional to storing events, Event Sourcing is about the state of data.
-Different from a CRUD operation model where the latest state of a single domain object is maintained, Event Sourcing stores the state of a domain object in any particular time from the creation of the object.
+In additional to storing events, Event Sourcing stores the state of data as events.
+Different from a CRUD model where only the latest state of a domain object is maintained, Event Sourcing stores the state in any particular time from the creation of a domain object.

 Consider the following example of a bank account.
 In a CRUD system, a single record holds the current state of an account:
 ```